How to tackle job hunting anxiety

 Remember to take the job search one day at a time.
 Don’t dwell on your past rejections.
 Focus on the present and keep moving forward.
 Feelings of unworthiness serve no purpose.
 However, if you are feeling a little overwhelmed by it all, don’t be afraid to take a breather.
 Maybe give the job searching a rest for a few days, and ease back into it with a clearer head and more positive mindset.
 And don’t forget to…

 Think back to all your previous achievements and how far you’ve come.
 Be proud of the journey you’ve made to get to this point and focus on these positive feelings.
 Mentally remind yourself of some of your key accomplishments or successful projects you have worked on.
 You were essential to making those happen, so remind yourself of your worth.
 You have a lot to be proud of.

 Confidence is essential during this time.
 Help yourself feel even more confident in what you bring to the table by brushing up on your skills.
 There are many online courses you can take which will open the door to even more job opportunities, meaning your chances of scoring are role are even greater.

 7. Arm yourself with knowledge

 Knowledge is power, so arm yourself with as much knowledge as you can.
 Whether this means learning what to include on your resume; the best questions to ask your interviewer; or how to make a good first impression with an employer, the more you know and the more prepared you are, the better.
-You will be able to rest easy knowing that you have done all in your power in order to put your best foot forward and be the best candidate you can be.
+You will be able to rest easy knowing that you have done all in your power to put your best foot forward and be the best candidate you can be.

 8. Reach out to your network

 Don’t be afraid to get in touch with your connections during this time and to ask for help.
 They can be a great source of support.
 They can also help you get a foot in the door by providing you with referrals and recommendations, bringing you one step closer to your dream role.
-If you need help with your online networking efforts, check out our virtual networking guide.

 9. Employ the services of a recruiter